Bartosz Bednorz

-Bartosz Bednorz (born 25 July 1994) is a Polish professional volleyball player.
-He is a member of the Poland national team, and a participant in the Olympic Games Rio 2016.
-At the professional club level, he plays for ZAKSA Kędzierzyn-Koźle.
+Bartosz Bednorz (born 25 July 1994) is a Polish professional volleyball player who plays as an outside hitter for Projekt Warsaw and the Poland national team.

 Career

-Clubs
+Club

 In 2014, Bednorz signed a contract with Indykpol AZS Olsztyn, and the next year, he extended his contract for a one more season.
 In April 2016, PGE Skra Bełchatów, announced that Bednorz is going to play for Skra in the next PlusLiga season.
 He signed a two–year contract until 2018.

 National team

 On 2 April 2015, he was called up to the Poland national team by the head coach Stéphane Antiga.
 He was a member of the national team during the intercontinental round of the 2015 World League.
 On 14 August 2015, he achieved his first medal as a national team player – bronze of the European League.
 His national team won the 3rd place match with Estonia (3–0).